edemaine/slack-backup/README.md

 This code was initially based on a [gist](https://gist.github.com/benoit-cty/a5855dea9a4b7af03f1f53c07ee48d3c) by [Benoit Courty](https://gist.github.com/benoit-cty).
-This fork adds channel listing, user listing, file downloads, and making the output format compatible with standard Slack dumps.
+This fork adds channel listing (including Direct Messages), user listing, file downloads, and making the output format compatible with standard Slack dumps.